Our Technical Services team’s irrigation experts dive into this oft-overlooked aspect of horticultural production.

 For more information, call Hawthorne at 888-808-4826 or fill out the form below.

-So this is something that is a bit more nefarious and something that we really want to push and talk about today is, just because your crop looks okay and it looks like everything’s growing well, that your plants could still be experiencing drought stress.
+This is something that is a bit more nefarious and something that we really want to push and talk about today is, just because your crop looks okay and it looks like everything’s growing well, that your plants could still be experiencing drought stress.
 It’s just that they have adapted to it now and they do things like they reduce the number of stomatal openings on their leaves.
 They produce smaller leaves and ultimately it again reduces your yield potential and it reduces the amount of photosynthesis that’s going on day-to-day.
-So if you have a crop that is consistently exposed to just minor drought stress conditions, you end up with a crop that might look subjectively fine but it’s actually growing smaller and producing less yield overall.
+If you have a crop that is consistently exposed to just minor drought stress conditions, you end up with a crop that might look subjectively fine but it’s actually growing smaller and producing less yield overall.

 And that’s kind of what we’re all about and what we’re all about preventing, is we want our plants just drinking like crazy and therefore growing like crazy.
 That’s ideal.